 Above and below: historic photographs of the Bogside during the Troubles displayed around the tomb of Richard III.

 New College, University of Edinburgh

 Hosted by the Centre for Theology and Public Issues

 Opening Symposium, 21 August 2019

 Above from right to left: Prof. Jolyon Mitchell (chair); Kevin Hasson (Bogside Artist); Dr. Adrienne Dengerink Chaplin (curator); Tom Kelly (Bogside Artist); Prof. Christine Bell (Constitutional Law, University of Edinburgh); Brendan McAllister (Advocate for Victims of Institutional Abuse)

 Tom Kelly talking about the Peace Mural

-Kevin Hasson talking about John Hume and the Battle of the Bogside 50 years ago (12-14 August 1969)
+Kevin Hasson talking about John Hume and the Battle of the Bogside exactly 50 years ago (12-14 August 1969)